Do you want to create a user review form on your WordPress website?

-Testing Your User Review Form
+Step 12: Test Your WordPress User Review Form

 We have everything set up to accept testimonials and reviews.
 Now we just need to fill the form out and check our results.

-How to Display Customer Reviews
+Step 11: Display Your Customer Reviews

 Lastly, go to your site to view the reviews.
-In our example, the link is http://oursite.com/reviews.
+In our example, the link is http://sulliessite.com/reviews.